livewire/docs/source/docs/loading-states.blade.md

 Elements with the `wire:loading` directive are only visible while waiting for actions to complete (network requests).

-In order for this to work properly, you will need to add the following style to any page Livewire is used on:

-@code(['lang' => 'css'])
-[wire\:loading] {
-    display: none
-}
-@endcode

-Now any element that has `wire:loading` will be hidden by default, and shown during network requests:

 @code(['lang' => 'html'])
 <div>
     <button wire:click="checkout">Checkout</button>